duncantl/RAppian/README.md

 The "correct" approach is to have a proper SAIL parser.
 We can use lex/yacc, ANTLR, or a hand-written parser to do this.
+It would be nice to find the SAIL specification.